jaeg/FTPTrap/README.md

 - Allows for specifying a set of fake users with the option of leaving the password blank to allow all passwords.
 - All upload commands and file change commands are ignored.
 - Can purposely slow login attempts and commands
+- Provides log files for users that attempted to log in as well as command history.

 ## Flags
 - no-auth : Disable authentication into the FTPTrap